Free Things to Do on the Amalfi Coast: 20 Best Experiences

 Marina di Praia is a hidden beach in a cove below Praiano — one of the most beautiful swimming spots on the coast and significantly less crowded than the famous Positano beaches.
 A small restaurant and bar sits right at the water’s edge.
 The path down from the road is steep but short, and there’s a small free section of beach where you can swim without paying.

-Price: Free (beach club chairs ~€30–40) | Best time: Morning before it fills up
+Price: Free public section / beach club pricing varies by season | Best time: Morning before it fills up

 Tip: Get there early — the free section is small and fills up quickly in summer.
 The water here is remarkably clear even in peak season.